truher/all25/lib/src/main/java/org/team100/lib/README.md

 # lib

-The `lib` package contains library code we can use every year.
+This package contains library code we can use every year.

 Everything in here needs to be reviewed and covered with tests.